 (b) has been registered or is being used in bad faith.

 Examples of rights recognised or established by national and/or Community law: registered national and community trademarks, geographical indications or designations of origin, and, in as far as they are protected under national law in the Member-State where they are held: unregistered trademarks, trade names, business identifiers, company names, family names, and distinctive titles of protected literary and artistic works.

-For further information regarding conditions under letters (a) and (b) above please consult Art.
-21 of the Regulation (EC) No. 874/2004 (see the Rules section).
+For further information regarding conditions under letters (a) and (b) above please consult paragraph B(11)(d)(e)(f) of ADR Rules.

 Before filing a complaint it is recommendable to study the applicable Rules carefully.
 If you are unsure if your case is suitable for .eu ADR, please consult your attorney who may also help you to draft a complaint.
 The Czech Arbitration Court, as an independent decision-making body, is not entitled to provide legal consulting services to a (potential) party to an .eu ADR dispute.

 When preparing your complaint, it might be useful for you to study past ADR decisions in cases where the circumstances were similar to those of your case.
 In addition, you may wish to search whether the other party has been involved in the past ADR cases and with which results.
 More generally, you may find it useful to research how majority of the panelists view certain legal issues related to ADR Proceedings, whether they tend to decide this or that issue in one way (consensus view), whether there are some differing views (minority view) or whether in certain issue the views are different.
 All this information is vital for the preparation of good arguments in your case.

 What are the possible remedies in .eu ADR?
 Can I claim damages?